rust-lang/book/nostarch/chapter11.md

 ```

 Only the test with the name `one_hundred` ran; the other two tests didn’t match
 that name.
-The test output lets us know we had more tests than what this
+The test output lets us know we had more tests
-command ran by displaying `2 filtered out` at the end of the summary line.
+that didn't run by displaying `2 filtered out` at the end.

 We can’t specify the names of multiple tests in this way; only the first value
 given to `cargo test` will be used.
 But there is a way to run multiple tests.